JonahWhaler/llm-agent-toolkit/README.md

 * Supports Text-to-Text and Image-to-Text.
 * Enables iterative executions for multi-step workflows.
 * Facilitates tool invocation as part of the workflow.
-* Support models from OpenAI and Ollama
+* Support models from OpenAI and Ollama.
+* Support `Structured Output`.

 ## Encoder:
 A standardized wrapper for embedding models.